 You can use this higher character limit to update your meta descriptions to have a call to action or relevant keywords to encourage more consumers to click on your page.

 Furthermore, if you have not updated your page content in a while, refresh your page to include more educational information, current

-Improve Website Based on Mobile and Local Search
+3. Improve Your Website Based on Mobile and Local Search.

 Whether you have physical locations or only delve in

 Most consumers today search for solutions via their smartphones, which is why Google has taken a mobile-first approach to how it serves its users.

 When updating websites, marketers should look to responsive designs as well as

 When users search for information, they naturally phrase it in the form of a question.
 Google has picked up on this fact by putting greater emphasis on their Quick Answers Box.